PX4/PX4-user_guide/en/middleware/uorb.md

 float32 yaw_rate # [rad/s]
 ```

-By default this message definition will be compiled to a single topic with an id `velocity_limits`, a direct conversion from the CamelCase name to a snake-case version.
+By default this message definition will be compiled to a single topic with an id `velocity_limits`, a direct conversion from the CamelCase name to a snake_case version.

 This is the simplest form of a message.
 See the existing [`msg`](../msg_docs/index.md) files for other examples of how messages are defined.